 - Preparing for events of mass violence

 - Event Response—EMS Dispatch and Incident Communications; Initial Actions; Secondary Tactical Considerations; Hospital Actions and Prioritisation of Activities; and

 “Focus on early access and evacuation of victims to appropriate hospitals, with an early focus on concepts of care borrowed from military models, offer an opportunity to save time and lives, but this must be conducted in accord with interdisciplinary training models and in concert with strong law enforcement incident command.
 EMS and hospitals should be well resourced and well trained for mass violence attacks and be able to distribute and care for casualties with penetrating and blast trauma.
 The recovery from these events is difficult and protracted, but a systematic process of support and rebuilding can facilitate community and individual healing.”

 The paper’s authors are John L. Hick, Hennepin County Medical Center; Dan Hanfling, UPMC Center for Health Security; Bruce Evans, Upper Pine River Fire Protection District; Sheldon Greenberg, Johns Hopkins University; Roy Alson, Wake Forest University; Suzet McKinney, Illinois Medical District Commission; and Matthew Minson, Texas A&M University.

-Image credit: National Academies
+Image and video credit: National Academies